sparth292/iphoneWebsite/README.md

 # iphoneWebsite
-A basic frontend of an iPhone website
+A basic frontend of an iPhone website,
 You can do whatever you want to do with this bs !!